Lacrymology/states/mongodb/doc/metrics.rst

 ~~~~~~~

 The metrics document holds a number of statistics that reflect the
 current use and state of a running mongod instance.
-See MongoDB
+See
-`metrics documentation
+:doc:`/mongodb/doc/index` `metrics documentation
 <http://docs.mongodb.org/v2.4/reference/command/serverStatus/#metrics>`_
 for detail.